 You can't drive screws directly into drywall and expect them to hold anything.
-Drywall is too loose and crumbly for that.
-You need wall anchors to support anything, and toggle anchors, also known as toggle bolts, are the strongest anchors there are.
+Drywall is too weak and crumbly for that.
+You need wall anchors to support anything of weight, and toggle anchors, also known as toggle bolts, are the strongest anchors there are.

 A toggle bolt works by anchoring itself to the back of the drywall, so when you put outward force on the bolt, the entire sheet of drywall resists it, not just the crumbly core.
 The two types of toggle bolts are the wing style and the strap style, which features a solid support bar that makes it easier to install.

 Toggle Bolts Are the Heavy-Duty Choice

 The most secure way to drive a screw into drywall or plaster is to locate a wall stud using a stud finder (or the old-fashioned method of tapping with a hammer) and drive the screw into the stud, using a screw that is at least 2 inches long.
 The problem with this method is that there isn't always a stud where you need one.

 When there's no stud, you need a wall anchor.
 The choices, in order of increasing strength, include:

 - self-drilling plastic screw anchors